 In many instances, the initial surgical result following rhinoplasty appears quite acceptable.
 Unfortunately, many surgeons achieve these early results at the expense of weakening the underlying structural support of the nose.
 Contrary to popular belief, your nose will continue to change shape long after the first few months of healing.
 If the structural support mechanisms were compromised during the original surgery, subsequent scar formation may begin to cause unwanted change as time goes on.
-Revision rhinoplasty patients often present several months to years after their first surgery, noting the development of unsightly irregularities.
+Revision rhinoplasty patients often present several months to years after their first surgery, noting the development of unsightly irregularities or breathing problems.

 Revision rhinoplasty is significantly more challenging than primary rhinoplasty, or those procedures performed for the first time.
 There is much more variation in terms of types of abnormalities encountered.
 In addition, prior scar formation makes the operation technically more difficult.

-“I came to Dr. Hilinski after 3 botched nose jobs, leaving my nose thin, crooked, along with other issues.
+“I came to Dr. Hilinski after 3 botched nose jobs, leaving my nose thin and crooked, along with other issues.
 It was so ugly and difficult to work with that at that point, I wasn’t shooting for a pretty nose, I just wanted to look remotely normal/natural which I didn’t even think was possible.
 A year later, my nose looks like the best possible version of my original nose and fits my face perfectly.“

 Revision Rhinoplasty Candidates

-Good candidates for revision rhinoplasty include men and women with realistic expectations who desire refinement and reshaping of their nose following a prior rhinoplasty surgery.
+Good candidates for revision rhinoplasty include men and women with realistic expectations who desire refinement and reshaping of their noses following prior rhinoplasty surgery.
 Patients should understand that revision procedures are significantly more complex and difficult than primary rhinoplasty procedures.
 Patients who are dissatisfied with the results of a previous rhinoplasty should wait a minimum of 10 to 12 months after the first surgery before proceeding with the revision procedure.

 Revision Rhinoplasty Surgery and Recovery